 - Eat the Right Foods.
 Your gut microbiome responds to what you feed it.
 When you regularly eat a variety of healthy, non-processed foods, your microbiome becomes programmed to work for you.
 The more varied your diet, the more flexible your microbiome becomes, allowing for that occasional dessert.

 - Remove the sugar and processed foods from your diet.
-Refined carbohydrates, sugar and processed foods get absorbed quickly into your small intestine without any help from your microbes.
-That means your gut microbes stay hungry so they begin snacking on the cells that line your intestines, causing what we call Leaky Gut.
+Refined carbohydrates, sugar (including alcohol), and processed foods get absorbed quickly into your small intestine without any help from your microbes.
+That means your gut microbes stay hungry, so they begin snacking on the cells that line your intestines, causing what we call Leaky Gut.
 Your intestinal lining is meant to be a strong barrier between your gut and the rest of your body.
 When your intestinal wall becomes leaky, particles of food enter your bloodstream, causing your immune system to attack them, and ultimately your own tissues.
-This leads to inflammation and whole cascade of conditions, including autoimmunity.
+This leads to inflammation and a whole cascade of conditions, including autoimmunity.
 Sugar also feeds organisms like Candida Albican, which also attacks your intestinal wall and can lead to a systemic Candida infection.

 - Get your carbohydrates from vegetables and low-sugar fruits.
 Eating a lot of leafy green vegetables will help plant your gut with healthy and diverse bacteria.
 Dr. Kellman also recommends eating radishes, Jerusalem artichokes, leeks, jicama, asparagus, carrots, and, of course, garlic and turmeric.
 Be sure to get a balance of healthy fats and protein with each meal as well.